-Table 3 gives an overview of the consumed CPU time $T{\rm CPU}$, wall-clock time $T{\rm wall}$ and some performance measures in the nested as well as fine- and coarse-grid reference simulations for the hill and the cube case simulations. $T{\rm CPU}$ is here defined simply as $N{\rm procs}T{\rm wall}$ and $N{\rm procs}$ is the number of parallel processes.
-As a rule of thumb, doubling the resolution leads to an increase in CPU time by approximately a factor of 16 (when the numerical time step is determined according to the Courant-
+Table 3 gives an overview of the consumed CPU time T{CPU} , wall-clock time T{wall} , and some performance measures in the nested and fine- and coarse-grid reference simulations for the hill and the cube case simulations.
+T{CPU} is defined here simply as $N{\text{procs}}T{\text{wall}}$, and N{procs} is the number of parallel processes.
+As a rule of thumb, doubling the resolution leads to an increase in CPU time by approximately a factor of 16 (when the numerical time step is determined according to the Courant-Friedrichs-Lewy (CFL) criterion).

-Friedrichs-Lewy criterion (CFL criterion).
 This can be observed comparing the coarse- and fine-grid reference simulations.
-Compared to the fine-grid reference simulations, the nested simulations consumed significantly less CPU time (up to 80% reduction) while increasing the computational cost by factors of 3.8 and 3.4 in hill and cube canopy cases compared to the coarse-grid reference.
-The direct overhead due to the nesting, i.e. the fraction of the CPU-time used by all the nesting-related operations during the time-stepping is reasonably small in these tests, only from 2% to 16%.
-Also the CPU time per grid point per time step increases only quite moderately due to the nesting.
-These figures differ surprisingly much between the hill and the cube-array cases.
+Compared to the fine-grid reference simulations, the nested simulations consumed significantly less CPU time (up to 80% reduction), while increasing the computational cost by factors of 3.8 and 3.4 in the hill and cube canopy cases compared to the coarse-grid reference.
+The direct overhead due to the nesting, i.e., the fraction of the CPU time used by all the nesting-related operations during the time-stepping is reasonably small in these tests, i.e., only from 2% to 16%.
+Also the CPU time per grid point per time step increases only moderately due to the nesting.
+These figures surprisingly differ a lot between the hill and the cube array cases.
 This is most likely due to the fact that these cases were run on different computer systems.
 Although these factors depend on the child domain size, these tests make evident that the nesting technique can significantly reduce the computational cost, while yielding results that closely adhere to the non-nested fine-resolution simulation.